The orthodoxy was clear: to estimate the mean of a Gaussian, use the sample mean. Grading estimators by their mean squared error

 Define

-The shrinkage factor pulls toward the origin.
-(When is small, the factor can go negative; the positive-part version is a strict improvement, and is what people use in practice.)
+The shrinkage factor pulls toward the origin, with the amount of shrinkage decided by the data: when is large, barely shrink; when it is small, shrink hard.
+(When is small enough that the factor goes negative, the positive-part version is a strict improvement, and is what people use in practice.)

 Theorem (James and Stein, 1961).
 For every and every ,